 - Commedia del’Arte and clown work

 Chris Beach is a professor of theatre arts at the University of Redlands.
 Chris began the theatre arts department in 1993, and has taught many subjects, his primary areas are acting and directing, voice and movement, first year seminars, senior seminars and performance projects.
 He received a BFA from VCU in 1977 and an MFA in Directing from UCLA in 1992.
 In 2000, Chris received the American College Theatre Festival, Region VIII, Award for Excellence in Theatre Education.
 Chris has directed over 60 productions in the professional, academic and community theatre arenas.
 His directing experience covers a variety of styles and genres- classics, absurdist, farce, devised works, musicals, physical theatre, drama, multi-media, and dance/theatre.
 Some of Chris’ credits include assistant director on the world premiere of "Widows" at the Mark Taper Forum, written by Ariel Dorfman and Tony Kushner; Chris’ premiere production of Mark Jordan Legans’ "Nickel and Dime," at the Hudson Theatre in Hollywood, received Best of the Weekend in the Los Angeles Times; his original production, Little Pictures, at the Los Angeles Theatre Center, received Pick of the Week in the LA Weekly; his Buffalo Nights’ production of Max Frisch's "The Firebugs" received four Los Angeles Dramalogue Awards; his original production "Home Project: an Eco-Cabaret" premiered at the Los Angeles Theatre Center in April 2000 and received Pick of the Week in the L. A. Weekly.
-Chris is the artistic director of the Performance Loft, housed in an historic brick and timber packinghouse in downtown Redlands, the Performance Loft is an established venue for alternative arts programming in the Inland Empire.
+Chris was the founding artistic director of the Performance Loft, housed in an historic brick and timber packinghouse in downtown Redlands, the Performance Loft is an established venue for alternative arts programming in the Inland Empire.

 Courses Offered at Redlands